 - Won his second Grand Final ring in three years after the 2018 triumph against Warrington.

 - Excellent performances in 2018 led to him being named in the England squad for the three-match series against New Zealand.

 - Won the 2018 Baskerville Shield after the 2-1 series victory against the Kiwis and played in all three games, scoring the winning try on his debut in the first Test.

-- Consistent performances in 2019 saw him called up to the Great Britain Lions squad for the Tour of New Zealand and Papua New Guinea, where he played one Test match, in which he picked up a shoulder injury that will see him out until April 2020.
+- Consistent performances in 2019, including 12 tries in 34 games, saw him called up to the Great Britain Lions squad for the Tour of New Zealand and Papua New Guinea, where he played one Test match.